1. Vacuum Plating

 Galvanizing of other product

-Electroplating: A process for attaching a metal film to the surface of a part by using electrolysis.
-It can prevent metal oxidation, improve wear resistance, electrical conductivity, light reflectivity, corrosion resistance, and the aesthetics.
-The outer layer of many coins is also electroplated.
+Electroplating is a process that involves using electrolysis to attach a metal film onto the surface of a part.
+This process can prevent metal oxidation, improve wear resistance, enhance electrical conductivity, increase light reflectivity, and improve corrosion resistance, as well as enhance aesthetics.
+Many coins also feature an electroplated outer layer.

 Typical products: Surface treatment for transportation, consumer electronics, furniture, jewelry and silverware, etc.